Kernel Normalized Convolutional Networks: Discussion

 \section{Discussion}

-KNConvNets incorporate only batch-independent layers such as the proposed KernelNorm and KNConv layers into their architectures and are free of BatchNorm.
-They perform well not only with large batch sizes but also with very small ones in centralized training, which is not the case for BatchNorm (Table \ref{tab:cl-dp-fl-accuracy}).
-Additionally, KNConvNets provide satisfactory performance in federated and differentially private environments, to which BatchNorm is unsuitable or inapplicable.
-KNConvNets also significantly outperform the batch-independent competitors such as LayerNorm and GroupNorm in terms of accuracy and convergence rate (Table \ref{tab:cl-dp-fl-accuracy} and Figure \ref{fig:cl-dp-fl-convergence}).
-Our results indicate the great potential of KNConvNets as a new class of convolutional networks to tackle the limitations of batch normalized networks in centralized, federated, and differential privacy settings.
+KNResNets incorporate only batch-independent layers such as the proposed KernelNorm and KNConv layers into their architectures.
+Thus, they perform well with very small batch sizes (Table \ref{tab:cifar100-results}) and are applicable to differentially private learning (Table \ref{tab:imagenet32x32-results}), which are not the case for the batch normalized models.
+Unlike the batch-independent competitors such as LayerNorm, GroupNorm, and LocalContextNorm based ResNets, KNResNets provide higher or very competitive performance compared to the batch normalized counterparts in image classification and semantic segmentation (Tables \ref{tab:cifar100-results}-\ref{tab:cityscapes-results}).
+Moreover, KNResNets converge faster than the batch, layer, and group normalized ResNets in non-private and differentially private image classification as shown in Figure \ref{fig:convergence}.
+These results verify our key claim: the kernel normalized models combine the performance benefit of the batch normalized counterparts with the batch-independence advantage of the layer, group, and local-context normalized competitors.

+The key property of kernel normalization is the overlapping normalization units, which allows for kernel normalized models to \textit{extensively} take advantage of the spatial correlation among the elements during normalization.
+Additionally, it enables KernelNorm to be combined with the convolutional layer effectively as a single KNConv layer (Equation \ref{equ:eff-knorm-conv} and Algorithm \ref{alg:knorm-conv}).
+The other normalization layers lack this property.
+BatchNorm, LayerNorm, and GroupNorm are global normalization layers, which completely ignore the spatial correlation of the elements.
+LocalContextNorm \textit{partially} considers the spatial correlation during normalization because it has no overlapping normalization units, and must use very large window sizes to achieve practical computational efficiency.
+Our evaluations illustrate that this characteristic of kernel normalization lead to significant improvement in convergence rate and accuracy achieved by KNResNets.

-Normalizing the feature values of the input images using the mean and standard deviation of the whole dataset is a popular data preprocessing technique, which enhances the performance of the existing batch, group, and layer normalized CNNs likely due to feeding the normalized values into the first convolutional layer.
-In federated settings, however, the clients require to compute the aforementioned statistics on their local data and share them with the server for aggregation, which is not a good practice from both network and privacy perspectives.
-This is unnecessary for KNConvNets because all KNConv layers including the first one are self-normalizing, i.e. they normalize the input first, and then, compute the convolution.
-This property of KNConvNets provides a valuable advantage over the batch, group, and layer normalized counterparts in federated settings.
+Normalizing the feature values of the input images using the mean and SD of the whole dataset is a popular data preprocessing technique, which enhances the performance of the existing CNNs due to feeding the normalized values into the first convolutional layer.
+This is unnecessary for KNConvNets because all KNConv layers including the first one are self-normalizing (they normalize the input first, and then, compute the convolution).
+This makes the data preprocessing simpler during training of KNConvNets.